With your feet on the air and your head on the ground,

 |Here, I was blank, too many awesome things collided simultaneously on my small little mind.
 Misty blue mountains, sun rising somewhere along the horizon, mountain peaks shining bright soaked in sunshine, clouds hovering above the valley, small little houses by the crop fields, trees gleaming with the first light of the day, a river flowing by, it was just too much for it all to sink in, well, the good thing is that I ended up clicking a picture.
 It was almost as if I could hear the song Watermark by Enya playing out in the background.|

 His powerful images are part of contemporary iconography, and a cross section of his own personal interests with commercial nomenclatures.
 So there you have it, that’s about it!
-A completely self taught photographer, a self-proclaimed tech junky, loves his alternative & soft rock music, and for whom this life is nothing short of Awesome!
-Meet Ratul Upadhyay, academically a student of Information Technology and a freelance hobbyist designer in his spare time.
+A completely self taught photographer, a self-proclaimed tech junky, loves his alternative, indie & folk rock music, and for whom this life is nothing short of awesome!
+Meet Ratul Upadhyay, formerly a student of Information Technology and currently a freelance hobbyist designer in his spare time.